LiuYuancheng/MCQ-GPT-Bot/README.md

 Question parse finish.
 ```

-This is normal, you need to set the payment on you openAI account.
+This is normal, you need to update you OpenAI account to a payment account.